-Physical distancing doesn’t mean social distancing.
-Staying in touch with family and friends is important.
-Games can be a way to connect with the kids in your life or to connect your kids with their friends and family while at home.
+Games can be a way to connect with your friends and family.
 Whether one, two or multi-player, there are some good options for free apps and online games for preschoolers to tweens to teens.

 The Association for Library Service to Children creates an annual Notable Children's Digital Media list that has web-based and app-based games for pre-k up through middle school (some free, some for a small fee) and the Excellence in Early Learning Digital Media Award has suggestions for younger children.